Frequently Asked Questions

 Click on the question to reveal the answer.

 Riverside Remedies is a full-service year-round pharmacy that serves a local community of approximately 2000 individuals, so we can obtain and dispense just about any medication currently on the market.
-Unlike other camper medication services, we can easily supply items that require special handling, such as insulin, birth control, vaccines, and topical retinoids.
+Unlike other camper medication services, we can easily supply items that require special handling, such as insulin, birth control, vaccines, and oral retinoids.
 Any medication that is not routinely stocked in our inventory can be ordered and delivered to the camp by the following business day.

 If your child takes a specialty herbal supplement or vitamin, please contact us to see if they can be packaged.